 Update: Yes, we’re still camping!
 It’ll be COLD, so dress accordingly!
-(29 for the overnight low, 40s during the day) We’re leaving AT 10am – call 503 781 five zero nine five to find out where we are if you are late.
+(29 for the overnight low, 40s during the day) We’re leaving AT 10am.
 Get there between 9am and 9:30am if you want coffee & donuts!

 That’s right – it’s time once again for bike camping, and we’re headed back to Champoeg State Park, the site of Oregon’s first provisional government.
 Champoeg is the start, mid or endpoint of a number of supported rides during the year, and no stranger to bikes.
 It also lies at the northern end of the Willamette Valley Scenic Bikeway.
 Nestled in the French Prairie area near the town of St. Paul, Champoeg was once a large town and bustling ferry stop along the Willamette River, until a flood in 1861 wiped out the entire town.
 Though the citizens tried to rebuild, a second flood put a final end to their dreams of rivaling Oregon City.

 Champoeg has a day use area with disc golf, a visitor’s center and a couple of museums.
 The nearby historic store at Butteville is closed for the season, but the park itself is open year-round and has on-site ice and firewood.